johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	Typical examples: Scripture translation, language learning, cross-cultural training, missionary trips.

-### Teachers and trainers
+### Teachers and trainers ###

-Messianic teachers and trainers are called to prepare mature disciples with an understanding of biblical truth that appropriately equips them for faithful works of service, in a variety of vocational contexts.[^cf30]
+Messianic teachers and trainers are called to prepare mature disciples with an understanding of biblical truth that appropriately equips them for faithful works of service, in a variety of vocational contexts.[^cf29]

 -	*Training* tends to emphasise learning from the experience of others, encouraging learners to be responsive and accountable to overseers, in specific contexts.

 -	*Teaching* tends to emphasise the value of knowledge and understanding, making learners responsible for evaluating, internalising and using knowledge, in multiple contexts.

-### Summary: Equipping with truth
+### Summary: Equipping with truth ###

 The characteristic role of messianic teaching and training centres is to supplement the formation of disciples taking place within pastoral, evangelistic communities, by:

 >	**Equipping mature disciples with biblical truth, enabling them to fulfil personal, vocational callings, in a manner that expresses faithful allegiance to the Messiah, in a range of cultural contexts**.

 ![Equipping with truth][ewt]

 [ewt]: equippingtruth.png "Equipping with truth" width=125px

-### OPTION
+### OPTION ###

 -	Discuss [*Equipping with truth*], or
  -	Continue to [*Apostolic missionary teams*]

-## Apostolic missionary teams
+## Apostolic missionary teams ##

-![Apostolic missionary teams][amt]
+![Apostolic Missionary Teams][amt]

 [amt]: apostolicmissionaryteams.png "Apostolic missionary teams" width=125px

 The function of apostles and apostolic, missionary teams ([](#amt)) is highlighted by two significant metaphors: *ambassador* and *master-builder*.

-### Ambassador
+### Ambassador ###

 International ambassadors are accredited diplomats, or emissaries, sent by a country as its official representatives to a foreign country.
 Paul uses this concept to describe the apostolic missionary role.

 -	Apostolic missionaries are sent by God, to represent him and his message, amongst people of other nations or cultures.
-Paul refers to this responsibility as being *ambassadors of the Messiah*.[^cf31]
+Paul refers to this responsibility as being *ambassadors of the Messiah*.[^cf30]

 -	Living and working inter-culturally, in non-native contexts, places significant additional demands upon workers, because of differences encountered in a whole range of experiences, including: